soulgalore/benice-ampproject/README.md

 ## FAQ

- * [Question] Hmm, what?
+ * **Question:** Hmm, what?
 You don't even have to define the HTML with the ⚡ character, could this really be fast?

  Yes it is!
+Try it out and you will see.

- * [Question] The Be Nice AMP Project doesn't come with a CDN, why?
+ * **Question:** The Be Nice AMP Project doesn't come with a CDN, why?

  The cool thing with the Be Nice AMP Project is that it is compatible with your current CDN!
-You can just continue to use, just as before and your pages will be super fast.
+You can just continue to use it and your pages will be super fast.

 ## Be Nice AMP Project vs AMP HTML
+You probably heard of the Google project [AMP Project](https://github.com/ampproject/amphtml) that is kind of the same thing as the Be Nice AMP Project except for a couple of things:

+* The AMP project have *"A new approach to web performance"* making your website dependent on Google.
+The Be Nice AMP Project follow the old approach: Make your site fast following best practice guidelines and be independent of Google.

+* With the *Be Nice AMP Project* you don't have to define your HTML tag with the ⚡ character like ```<html ⚡>```.
+It will still be fast!

 # Who makes the Be Nice AMP Project?